sharma1981/liteExchange/documentation/README_MultithreadingImplementationDetails.md

 https://github.com/akhin/multithreaded_order_matching_engine/blob/master/source/core/concurrent/lock.hpp

 **2. core::SpinLock :** This is the spinlock implementation and mostly used lock type in the project.
-However you can also set spin count and if spinning reaches a specific number, this lock can also yield :
+By default, yielding is on so when spin count reaches a specific number, this lock can also yield.
+This behaviour can be turned off :

 https://github.com/akhin/multithreaded_order_matching_engine/blob/master/source/core/concurrent/spinlock.hpp